Vicinity Vision Transformer: Introduction

 \section{Introduction}

-} \IEEEPARstart{R}{ecent} years have witnessed the success of the transformer structure in natural language processing~\cite{vaswani2017attention} and computer vision~\cite{dosovitskiy2020image, cheng2022implicit, Sun2022}.
+} \IEEEPARstart{R}{ecent} years have witnessed the success of the transformer structure in natural language processing~\cite{vaswani2017attention,brown2020language,devlin2018bert} and computer vision~\cite{dosovitskiy2020image,He_2022_CVPR,dpt_transformer}.
 However, transformers inherently suffer from quadratic computational complexity and a quadratic memory footprint.
-As a result, vision transformer methods have to adopt patch-wise image tokenization and pyramid architectures to reduce the sequence length.
-Despite the temporary relief provided by these methods, the quadratic complexity problem still exists.
+As a result, vision transformer networks have to adopt patch-wise image tokenization to reduce the sequence length.
+Despite the temporary relief provided by such a tokenization method, the quadratic complexity problem still exists.
 This limitation prohibits vision transformers from handling high-resolution images or fine-grained image patches.

-Linear attention may be a promising direction to solve this issue, which decomposes the self-attention to reduce the computational complexity to linear.
-Numerous methods have been proposed for attention decomposition, such as approximating the softmax~\cite{xiong2021nystromformer,peng2021random,choromanski2020rethinking}, finding a new similarity metric~\cite{katharopoulos2020transformers,zhen2022cosformer}, and so on.
-However, most of these methods are only verified on NLP tasks, and suffer from a crucial performance drop in computer vision tasks, when compared with conventional softmax attention.
+Linear attention is a promising direction to solve this issue.
+This group of methods reorders the self-attention mechanism of transformers with Kernelization methods to reduce the quadratic complexity to linear~\cite{tay2022efficient}.
+Numerous methods have been proposed for attention decomposition, such as approximating the softmax~\cite{xiong2021nystromformer,peng2021random,choromanski2020rethinking}, and finding a new similarity metric~\cite{katharopoulos2020transformers,zhen2022cosformer}.
+However, most of these methods are only verified on NLP tasks and suffer from a crucial performance drop in computer vision \cite{lu2021soft}, when compared with conventional softmax attention.

+We investigate this issue and point out that existing linear attention methods ignore an inductive bias in vision, \ie, 2D locality.
+Our intuition is based on the fact that convolutional neural networks~\cite{simonyan2014very,he2016deep_resnet,krizhevsky2012imagenet} have dominated computer vision tasks since the rise of deep networks.
+Most of them have such locality bias, that is, 2D neighbouring regions are more likely to be highly related.
+Recent transformer-based methods also adopt such an assumption and obtain improved results by attaching convolution-based 2D locality bias \cite{wu2021cvt,han2021transformer,yuan2021tokenstotoken,dai2021coatnet,srinivas2021bottleneck}.
+Additionally, some efficient transformer backbones use window attention~\cite{liu2021swin,vaswani2021scaling}, neighbourhood attention~\cite{zhang2021multiscale}, or deformable attention~\cite{zhu_deformableDETR_ICLR_2021,xia2022vision} to enable lower complexity and 2D locality, but they still suffer limited receptive field and quadratic complexity within the sampled tokens.
+Therefore we hypothesize that the 2D locality bias is an important property and should be incorporated into linear transformers.